49ers' Jimmy Garoppolo trade 'not a lock' to Adam Schefter

 - Trey LanceLiveTodayTomorrowvs--|

-49ers trading Jimmy G this offseason 'not a lock' to Schefter originally appeared on NBC Sports Bayarea
+49ers trading Jimmy G this offseason 'not a lock' to Schefter originally appeared on NBC Sports Washington

 As the 49ers enter a critical offseason, the prevailing belief is that San Francisco will trade veteran quarterback Jimmy Garoppolo and fully turn the page to the Trey Lance era.